LeventErkok/sbvPlugin/README.md

 test x y = x == y -- clearly not True!
 ```

-The above, for instance, would be useful when you have a failing theorem that you are still working on, to make sure
+The above, for instance, tells the plugin to ignore failed commands (`IgnoreFailure`).
+This would be useful when you
-GHC continues compilation instead of stopping when a theorem fails.
+have a failing theorem that you are still working on, to make sure GHC continues compilation instead of stopping at
+that point.

 ### Available options

-The plugin currently understands the following options:
+The plugin currently understands the following options.
+Multiple options can be given at the same time
+by comma separating them.

 ```haskell
 data SBVOption =